Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The origins of Roll Coal can be traced back to the diesel truck culture in the United States.
 Truck owners began modifying their vehicles to produce excessive amounts of black smoke as a way to show off their power and performance.
 What started as a niche subculture has now become a controversial trend that has sparked debates about environmental impact and legal consequences.

 In the early days, Roll Coal was primarily seen as a way for truck owners to display their dominance on the road.
 It was a way to stand out from the crowd and assert their presence in a visually striking manner.
-However, as awareness of the environmental and health effects of excessive diesel emissions has grown, Roll Coal has come under scrutiny for its negative impact on air quality and public health.
+However, as awareness of the environmental and health of excessive diesel emissions has grown, Roll Coal has come under scrutiny for its negative impact on air quality and public health.

 Despite the controversy surrounding Roll Coal, there are still enthusiasts who continue to engage in this practice as a way to express their individuality and rebellion against societal norms.
 For some, it represents a form of freedom and self-expression that cannot be constrained by regulations or social expectations.